 6. Can people in SOTOGAB participate in other ensembles/music groups, too?

 Yes!
-In fact, our members have been a part of the following music groups on campus:
+Our members have been a part of the following music groups on campus:

 7. When and where does SOTOGAB practice, perform, and play gigs?

-Times and locations for gigs, performances, and practices are announced weekly by SOTOGAB’s
+Times and locations for performances and practices are announced weekly by SOTOGAB’s professional staff.

-However, regular performances for Wake’s sports teams typically occur in two places: the BB&T Field
+Regular performances for Wake Forest’s sports teams occur in two places: BB&T Field (football) and

-(football) and the Joel Memorial Coliseum (basketball).
+the Lawrence Joel Veteran’s Memorial Coliseum (basketball).
 SOTOGAB practices at the Scales Fine Arts

-Center and on Davis Field, as well as at BB&T Field when necessary.
+Center and on Davis Field, as well as BB&T Field when necessary.

 8. When and where is transportation to band events available?

-Both busing and carpooling typically occur at the Scales Fine Arts Center.
-Any other transportation-
+Transportation typically leaves from the Scales Fine Arts Center.
+Any transportation-

 related information will be sent out to students and volunteers via e-mail.
-(We’ll make sure you get to
+We will make sure you get to

 9. How can parents, family members, friends, alumni, and others help SOTOGAB?